 Rochelle Boyce, RN

-I graduated from Northwest Arkansas Community College in 2012 and later completed my bachelor’s degree in nursing through Chamberlain College of Nursing.
-I was fortunate enough to get to witness a natural birth when I was only 18 and it set me on the course towards where I am today.
+Rochelle Boyce graduated from Northwest Arkansas Community College in 2012 and later completed her bachelor’s degree in nursing through Chamberlain College of Nursing.

-After 7 years of working as a birth doula in various birth settings and almost 2 years as an assistant to a home birth midwife, the birth center has been the perfect fit for combining my nursing skill set & my passion for the midwifery model of care.
-When I’m not working, you can find me and my amazing border collie out exploring Northwest Arkansas’ best hiking trails, cycling the Razorback Greenway, kayaking, or running a half marathon.
-After a decade of attending births in a variety of roles, I still feel so privileged to be able to consistently bare witness and give support through such a life-changing journey.
+After 7 years of working as a birth doula in various birth settings and almost 2 years as an assistant to a home birth midwife, the birth center has been the perfect fit for combining her nursing skill set & passion for the midwifery model of care.
+When not working, you can find Rochelle and her amazing border collie out exploring Northwest Arkansas’ best hiking trails, cycling the Razorback Greenway, kayaking, or running a half marathon.

 Brittany Clark, BSN, RNC